 The European Defence Agency was established under a Joint Action of the Council of Ministers on 12 July, 2004, "to support the Member States and the Council in their effort to improve European defence capabilities in the field of crisis management and to sustain the European Security and Defence Policy as it stands now and develops in the future”.

-The European Defence Agency, within the overall mission set out in the Joint Action, is ascribed four functions:
+The European Defence Agency, within the overall mission set out in the before-mentioned Council decision, has three main missions:

 EDA acts as a catalyst, promotes collaborations, launches new initiatives and introduces solutions to improve defence capabilities.
 It is the place where Member States willing to develop capabilities in cooperation do so.
 It is also a key facilitator in developing the capabilities necessary to underpin the Common Security and Defence Policy of the Union.